wichmann-lab/teamproject-photography/README.md

  <pre><code>local catalog = LrApplication.activeCatalog()
 local targetPhotos = catalog.targetPhotos</code></pre>
-In this code, the targetPhotos are the selected photos in the catalog.
+In this code, the <code>targetPhotos</code> are the selected photos in the catalog.
 Now you can work with them.
 It's that simple.

 ### Export images
-The "ExportPhotos.lua" file is responsible for the export of our images.
+The <b>"ExportPhotos.lua"</b> file is responsible for the export of our images.
 You don't have to implement a ExportServiceProvider.
 <pre><code> function ExportPhotos.processRenderedPhotos(photos, folderName)</code></pre> gets the images and the foldername for the export.
 This function creates an exportsession where you can change the settings for the export e.g. the format.
 We used <pre><code> LR_export_destinationPathSuffix = folderName </code></pre> for exporting in different folders.
 Each time the function <code> function ExportPhotos.processRenderedPhotos(photos, folderName)</code> is called, the photos will be exported in the associated folders.
 If you want to export all of the images into one folder then you have to change the variable <code> folderName </code> into a string.